 Within the sprint events, optimization of the block start is imperative for athletes to run as fast as they can.
-While the race is not won or lost at the block start, the start sets you up for effective or ineffective acceleration, and the efficiency of this acceleration will dictate the following phases of the sprint.
+While the race is not won or lost at the block start, knowing how to do block starts will set you up for effective acceleration.
+The efficiency of this acceleration will dictate the following phases of the sprint.
 By avoiding these top three block start mistakes, you or your athletes will be in a better position to avoid injury and run fast.

 Though any number of issues may be present in the start, there are three glaring mistakes that athletes make which will hurt their ability to perform optimally: